Australian-Parliamentary-Speech/Scraper/docs/src/download.md

 julia XML_Download_method1.jl
 ```

+## logfile
+The logfiles are in sitemap\_logfiles/.
+It contains information on how many links in total were detected (to compare with the parlinfo website) and how many missing were updated from this run.

 ## Step 1: download the first layer XML pages

 The first step downloads each XML page provided by the first sitemap.
 Each of these pages would contain a list of HTML links.
 This step will run every time regardless if previous runs were conducted.
 The reason for that is this first link gets updated with overwritten names everytime.